 It can be difficult to open yourself to vulnerability, but as Dr. Fran has said, it certainly pays off.
 Instead of focusing on all of the things that could go wrong, focus on all that could go right: you’ll build a stronger relationship, you’ll grow closer to one another, and you’ll have the opportunity to show your partner just how much you support and care for them.

-Lesson #3: Keeping yourself accountable.
+Lesson #3: How to strengthen your bond by keeping yourself accountable.

 The final lesson taught in couples counseling that Dr. Fran is going to discuss is keeping yourself accountable.
 She says that “hearing your own voice verbalize problems and issues” in therapy, forces you to acknowledge your own shortcomings—whereas hearing someone else bring up your shortcomings is likely to upset you.
 If you find yourself getting increasingly upset or defensive when your partner brings up his or her concerns, try implementing one of the following relaxation techniques: